-e deemed given when mailed posta er must be in writing signed by the party giving it and age prepaid by U.S. Postal Service first class, certified or ce, or hand delivered, when addressed as follows:
+shall be e deemed given when mailed postage p ust be in writing signed by the party giving it and repaid by U.S. Postal Service first class, certified or r hand delivered, when addressed as follows:

 To Institution:

 To Hospital/Facility:

-uch other addressee as may be her ective only when received by the ad reafter designated by written notice.
-All such notices shall dressee.
+ch other addressee as may be hereafte ctive only when received by the address r designated by written notice.
+All such notices shall ee.

-nodify, construe, or interpret any pro IN WITNESS WHEREOF, the aut horized representative(s) of Hospital/Facility and of
+limit, mo odify, construe, or interpret any provision nent are used only for ease of reference and do not n of this Agreement. ed representative(s) of Hospital/Facility and of

-Institut ion execute this Agreement on this day of, 20
+Institutio on execute this Agreement on this d ay of, 20

-TITUTION: Il Legal Name of Institution) HOSPITAL/FACILITY: (Full Legal Name of Hospital/Facility)
+TTUTION: Legal Name of Institution) HOSPITAL/FACILITY: (Full Legal Name of Hospital/Facility)

-By: By:
+By: (signature) By:

-, (signature) By: (signature)
+(signature) By: (signature)

 (printed name) (printed name)

 (title) (title)